wp-plugins/post-pay-counter/readme.txt

 * **CSV export**: every stats you see can be exported in csv files for offline consulting or storing.
 * **Reward posts and authors**: with a simple custom field, you can award payment bonuses to your authors.
 You may also define a minimum fee which will always be credited to writers so that they will earn something from every written posts.
 * **Overall stats**: at the bottom of every stats page, a box with overall stats is available with interesting details about your blog.
+* **And...** works with custom post types, narrow your payments only to chosen user groups.

 There's much more to enjoy.
 Try it yourself!
 More details at the [plugin page](http://www.thecrowned.org/post-pay-counter "Post Pay Counter page"), while reviews can be found at [IdeaGeek](http://www.ideageek.it/il-plugin-wordpress-per-semplificare-i-conti-post-pay-counter/ "IdeaGeek") and [Mondofico](http://www.mondofico.com/2011/09/post-pay-counter-gestire-i-pagamenti-dei-redattori-su-wordpress/ "Mondofico").